-We are excited to have six courses available for summer 2018:
+We have six courses available for summer 2018:

 Subject: English literature

 This course will focus on the ways in which marginalized groups and individuals use literature and art to express their identity and struggles and to have a voice and elicit change in society.
 Among other works, we will focus particularly on African-American and Latino-American literature with a focus on Chicago writers.
 Readings will also include non-fiction work dealing with rights of workers and the poor.
 Field trips will be to historic and contemporary locations of struggle and change in Chicago, as well as museums potentially including the Willie Dixon Blues Foundation, the Chicago History Museum, the Pilsen neighborhood, the DuSable Museum, and the Haymarket Riots memorial - places which exhibit and celebrate art and literature of the marginalized.

 An experiential learning class where students will apply the classroom knowledge to solve practical cybersecurity problems in systems, software, networks, and web applications.
 Through practical laboratory exercises, students will experience the elements and issues with cybersecurity of popular systems in action, letting them acquire a hands-on experience.
 For the final project, students will work to solve a real-world cybersecurity problem with the goal of creating more secure systems and thorough understanding emerging threats.

 CC201803 - Social Justice and Social Change: Youth-led Activism